 How Long Do the Effects of Cannabis Last?

+Many qualified medical marijuana patients have questions about the effects of cannabis.
 One of the most common questions that those new to medical marijuana will ask is, “How long will I be high?”

 Knowing what to expect beforehand can set you up for a positive experience when using medical marijuana.
 Plus, understanding how long it takes for cannabis to wear off can help you get through an uncomfortable high if you ever accidentally take too much.
 However, keep in mind that every person's experience with marijuana is different, meaning that you might find its effects shorter or longer-lived than the average person.